Focus on Cancer - acupuncture to manage side effects of treatments

 Much research is being done on how acupuncture can help relieve some of the symptoms of cancer and side effects of cancer treatment.
 Acupuncture has been shown to help relieve fatigue, hot flashes, nausea, vomiting, and pain.

 The most thorough study of acupuncture in breast cancer patients was published in Journal of the American Medical Association in 2000.
 In the study, 104 women undergoing high-dose chemotherapy were given traditional anti-nausea medication.
-In addition to taking the medication, the women were randomly chosen to receive 5 days of electroacupuncture (acupuncture in which needles are stimulated with a mild electrical current), acupuncture without an electrical current, or no acupuncture.
+In addition to taking the medication, the women were randomly chosen to receive 5 days of acupuncture or no acupuncture.
 The women who had acupuncture had significantly fewer nausea episodes than those who didn't.

 Another study, completed at Duke University and published in 2002, compared the use of acupuncture to the use of Zofran (chemical name: ondansetron), an anti-nausea medication, before breast cancer surgery to reduce the nausea that can occur after surgery.
 The acupuncture treatment was found to work better than Zofran at controlling nausea.